 Statistics Canada's Housing statistics

-For additional information on housing indicators from the Census of Population, including acceptable housing and core housing need, please refer to:
+For additional information on housing indicators from the Census of Population, including core housing need, please refer to:

 - 2021 Census Topic: Housing (Topics, 2021 Census, September 21, 2022)